blaahhrrgg/Kaggle/README.md

 # Kaggle

-Playing around with datasets from Kaggle.
+Playground for some Kaggle datasets and competitions.